Royals vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have won in 15, or 26.8%, of the 56 contests they have been named as odds-on underdogs this year.
+- The Royals have come away with 16 wins in the 57 contests they have been listed as the underdogs in this season.

-- Kansas City has a record of 8-30, a 21.1% win rate, when it's set as an underdog of +125 or more by oddsmakers this season.
+- Kansas City has a record of 14-38 in games where sportsbooks have it as underdogs of at least +105 on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 44.4% chance of walking away with the win.
+- The moneyline set for this matchup implies the Royals have a 48.8% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!